Importance of Vaccinating Your Pet

 The process of vaccination starts at a very early age when your dog is still a puppy.
-Your dog should start receiving vaccines at six weeks old all the way through to 16 weeks old.
+The puppy vaccination schedule ensures all puppies are protected by having their core vaccines by the time they are 16 weeks old.
 Here’s a guideline for different vaccinations for dogs:

 - 6 to 8 weeks – Distemper, Hepatitis, Parainfluenza, Parvovirus (DHPP) and Bordetella

 - 10 to 12 weeks – Bordetella, DHPP, Leptospirosis, +/- Lyme disease (depending on lifestyle)

 - 14 to 16 weeks – DHPP, Leptospirosis, Rabies